ryanczm/Analytic-Musings/notes/fa/fa.md

     * Confounding with Starting XI - Remember, starting XI generates the XG.
 And starting XI varies from game to game.
     * Sometimes by luck manager picks a good XI (e.g injuries) who outperform and win.
 But when injured starting favorites come back, the performance drops.
     * So the starting XI player rating feature plays a huge role.
+* **Starting XI feature (must bet after 1h before kickoff)**
+    * How much the starting XI contributes to XG and XGA.
+The idea that sometimes the managers don't always put out the best starting XI.
+We know this as fans - e.g Havertz and Odegaard sucking.
+    * Use historical player ratings to measure effectiveness of the XI - do these capture the information?
+Or do we need to craft our own ratings from player match stats?
+Is quality even quantifiable?
+    * Feature is only available 1h or 1h15 min before games!
+So have to bet after lineup is out.
+Have some kind of lineup scraper from social media/X accounts of club X.
 * **Availability feature (injuries + reds + afcon)**
     * An injury score where player injuries imply the squad is weakened for the next match.
 This would be tricky because of player importance and substitutability.
     * We know injuries to a key player can derail an entire season.
 So this is really important.
 We've seen Arsenal without Saliba collapsing in the tail end of 22/23, and City without Rodri collapsing mid 25/26 before recovering.